 “La Ha” is one of the most popular Mexican restaurants in town, thanks in part to its on-site tortilla making.
-The menus is massive and affordable with plenty of combos and platters, but with breakfast served all day, can you really resist huevos con chorizo for dinner?
+The menu is massive and affordable with plenty of combos and platters, but with breakfast served all day, can you really resist huevos con chorizo for dinner?

 If you walk in through the wrong door, you might think Las Americas is just a grocery store.
 But keep going to the next room, and you’ll discover some of the most delicious, inexpensive Central American food in town.
 It’s tough to spend more than 10 bucks before you’re full on tortas and pupusas.
 It's also got a handy little Central American and Hispanic grocery store attached where you can buy all sorts of supplies for your at-home flavor experiments.

 You’ll have to drive to the back of a Lowe’s parking lot to find this spot, but you’ll be rewarded for your efforts with an extensive menu of Mexican specialties from cactus to huitlacoche quesadillas.
 That second dish is made with a delicious fungus that grows on corn and is sometimes referred to as “Mexican truffles.”
 If you’re there on the right night, you’ll be treated to live music.